Code-Institute-Submissions/Discover-Malta/README.md

 #### Deviations From Wireframes On Final Site:

-* A one page site instead of seperate pages seemed to work better.
+* A one-page site instead of separate pages seemed to work better.
 The navigation bar scrolls to each section of the page.
 * Main image takes up 100vh.
 I felt this looked better once I had created this section and left it like this for all screens.
-* A one page site instead of seperate pages seemed to work better.
+* A one page site instead of separate pages seemed to work better.
 The navigation bar scrolls to each section of the page.
 * A scroll to top button was added for the user to be able to return to the top easily.
-* "Places" was initially showing cities the suer could choose form which would show a new oage with the details, on mentor advice instead of having a seperate "Places" I changed "Ideas For Your Trip" to incorporate some of these aspects like the map and split the cards and content into areas and attractions instead of culture, nightlife & attractions.
+* "Places" was initially showing cities the user could choose form which would show a new page with the details, on mentor advice instead of having a separate "Places" I changed "Ideas For Your Trip" to incorporate some of these aspects like the map and split the cards and content into areas and attractions instead of culture, nightlife & attractions.
-* Button on Jumbotron not incldued as a seperate "Places" page was not included as this is now a one page site.
+* Button on Jumbotron not included as a seperate "Places" page was not included as this is now a one-page site.
 I felt with the short scroll down as well as the navigation bar there was no need.
 * Footer does not link to the "Places" page as it was not included.
 * No section before the footer about the website, this is covered by the Jumbotron and the content above the map in "Ideas For Your Trip"
 * The section "About Malta" was added.